-A Brief Survey of the History of Byzantine and Post-Byzantine Chant
+History of Byzantine Chant

 by Dimitri C. Conomos - Oxford University